The Ghost of Tom Joad (song)

-"The Ghost of Tom Joad" is a folk rock song written by Bruce Springsteen.
-It is the title track to his eleventh studio album, released in 1995.
+"The Ghost of Tom Joad" is a folk rock song written by American rock singer, songwriter, and guitarist Bruce Springsteen, released in November 1995 by Columbia Records as the first single from his eleventh studio album by the same name (1995).
+It was produced by Springsteen and Chuck Plotkin.
 The character Tom Joad, from John Steinbeck's classic 1939 novel The Grapes of Wrath, is mentioned in the title and narrative.

 Originally a quiet folk song, "The Ghost of Tom Joad" has also been covered by Rage Against the Machine and Junip.
 Springsteen himself has performed the song in a variety of arrangements, including with the E Street Band, and a live recording featuring Rage Against the Machine's Tom Morello as guest.
 In 2013, Springsteen re-recorded the track with Morello for his eighteenth studio album, High Hopes (2014).

 Springsteen original

 Besides The Grapes of Wrath, the song also takes inspiration from "The Ballad of Tom Joad" by Woody Guthrie, which in turn was inspired by John Ford's film adaptation of Steinbeck's novel.
 Springsteen had in fact read the book, watched the film, and listened to the song, before writing "The Ghost of Tom Joad", and the result was viewed as being true to Guthrie's tradition.
 Springsteen identified with 1930s-style social activism, and sought to give voice to the invisible and unheard, the destitute and the disenfranchised.
 His use of characterization was similarly influenced by Steinbeck and Ford.

 However, like the rest of the album, "The Ghost of Tom Joad" is set in the early-to-mid-1990s, with contemporary times being likened to Dust Bowl images: